Miserlou/Zappa/README.md

     ingredients = get_ingredients()
     pie = bake(ingredients)
     deliver(pie)
 ```

-If those task() parameters were not used, then EC2 would execute the function locally.
-These same
+If those `task()` parameters were not used, then EC2 would execute the function locally.
- `remote_aws_lambda_function_name` and `remote_aws_region` arguments can be used on the zappa.async.run() function as well.
+These same `remote_aws_lambda_function_name` and `remote_aws_region` arguments can be used on the `zappa.async.run()` function as well.

 ### Restrictions

 The following restrictions to this feature apply:

-* Functions must have a clean import path -- i.e. no closures, lambdas, or methods.
+* Functions must have a clean import path, i.e. no closures, lambdas, or methods.
 * `args` and `kwargs` must be JSON-serializable.
 * The JSON-serialized arguments must be within the size limits for Lambda (128K) or SNS (256K) events.

-All of this code is still backwards-compatible with non-Lambda environments - it simply executes in a blocking fashion and returns the result.
+All of this code is still backwards-compatible with non-Lambda environments&mdash;it simply executes in a blocking fashion and returns the result.

 ### Running Tasks in a VPC

 If you're running Zappa in a Virtual Private Cloud (VPC), you'll need to configure your subnets to allow your lambda to communicate with services inside your VPC as well as the public Internet.
 A minimal setup requires two subnets.

 In __subnet-a__:
 * Create a NAT